etleap/etleap-redshift-dev-days/README.md

 In this workshop you'll learn how to create a Redshift data warehouse that centralizes data from both these data sources.
 This way your analysts can run queries across the data sets.

+## Prerequisites

+You must have an AWS account and an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user with sufficient permissions to interact with the AWS Management Console and creating various resources.
+Your IAM permissions must also include access to create IAM roles and policies created by the AWS CloudFormation template.

-## 1. Set up AWS VPC with Redshift
+## 1. Set up an AWS VPC with Redshift, Glue, and S3

+In this section we'll set up a new VPC with the following resources:

+- A Redshift cluster along with the security group rules necessary for accessing it from Etleap.
+- An S3 bucket to host our data lake.
+- A Glue Catalog database to store data lake metadata.
+- An IAM role that will be assigned to the Redshift cluster and used to access the data lake.
+- An IAM user that will be used by Etleap to access the data lake.

 Log into your AWS account and [go to the page to create the stack for this workshop](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Fs3.amazonaws.com%2Fetleap-redshift-workshop%2Fcloudformation-templates%2Fcf-template.yaml&stackName=EtleapRedshiftDevDayStack).

-It sets up a new VPC with a Redshift cluster along with the security group rules necessary for accessing it from Etleap.
-Make sure the AWS region selected is N. Virginia (us-east-1).
+- Make sure the AWS region selected is N. Virginia (us-east-1).

-All you need to do is specify a root password for your Redshift cluster.
+- Specify a root password for your Redshift cluster.
 This must consist of at least 8 alphanumeric characters only, and must have contain a lower-case letter, an upper-case letter, and a number.
+- The other fields have sensible defaults, but feel free to modify as you see fit.

+After entering the all the parameter values:
+- Click 'Next'.
+- On the next screen, enter any required tags, an IAM role, or any advanced options, and then click 'Next'.
+- Review the details on the final screen, Check the box for 'I acknowledge that AWS CloudFormation might create IAM resources' and then choose 'Create' to start building the resources.
-Click 'Create stack' and wait for the creation to complete.
+- Click 'Create stack' and wait for the creation to complete.

 ## 2. Connect Etleap to Redshift and the data sources